Friday 14 August 2009

 "Charne Rochford, as Eisenstein, showed a special gift for comic roles: he has a huge talent for physical comedy, creating an expressive, hilarious and appropriately ridiculous portrait of the character."
 Seen and Heard.
 Margarita Mota-Bull

+The performance was a great success on so many levels.
 The Royal Philharmonic Orchestra played beautifully.
 This is the RPO's third opera with us and each time they astound me with their dedication to the score and commitment to the performance.
 I don't believe that we would have reached such artistic heights without them.
 The scoring requires outstanding playing from all sections:

 Leslie Howard with the Royal Philharmonic Orchestra